 Soon after, the company ran into financial distress and was purchased by two Miami-based franchisees, David Edgerton and James McLamore.
 At that point, it was renamed “Burger King”.
 Over the next fifty years, the companies switched hands many times.
 McLamore and Edgerton sold their first franchises in 1959, and Burger King soon became a national chain.

-Too bad you can’t buy Burger King stock.
+It’s too bad you can’t buy Burger King stock outright.
 But there is hope.
-Not only to invest in Burger King but Popeye’s stock in a round about way.
+Not only to invest in Burger King but also Popeye’s stock in a roundabout way.

 - In 1967, the Pillsbury Company bought Burger King Corporation for just $18.
 At that time, they became America’s second-largest burger chain, just behind McDonald’s.

-- On Ellen DeGeneres first stage show she had a burger, fries and a shake from Burger King on her!
+- On Ellen DeGeneres’s first stage show, she had a burger, fries, and a shake from Burger King on her!

-- Burger King is also called as 'Franchise King’ since individual franchisees are operating most of its branches
+- Burger King is called ‘Franchise King’ since individual franchisees operate most of its branches.

 - Jennifer Hudson, Hugh Laurie, and Jay Leno all have a lifetime of free burgers.